michaellee/old-michaelsoolee.com/about.md

 permalink: /about/
 ---

-Hey there!
-I'm Michael.
+Hey there, I'm Michael Lee.
+Thanks for visiting my site!

-I'm a husband, a father and a freelance developer &amp; designer based out of Cary, North Carolina.
+My favorite food is pizza, I'm a stay-at-home dad and a freelance developer &amp; designer based out of Cary, North Carolina.

 ![Picture of Michael Lee](http://i.michaellee.co/2015-michaellee-profile.jpg)

-I enjoy learning and sharing my knowledge of programming, which is why I built [CodeHive](https://www.codehive.io) &mdash; a community where developers of all skill-sets help each other solve problems, learn new skills and become better at their craft.
-If you're a programmer, you should come join and level up your skills.
+I enjoy learning and sharing my knowledge of programming, which is why I built [CodeHive](https://www.codehive.io) &mdash; a community for developers to share programming tips, ask questions and help each other grow in their craft.

-My wife is wickedly good at crafting things with her hands and together we sell paper goods online at [native haus](http://www.nativehaus.com).

-In the past I've worked for NC State University as a senior web developer, ReverbNation as a front-end developer and PathosEthos as a software developer.
+In the past I've worked for NC State University as a senior web developer, ReverbNation as a front-end developer and Pathos Ethos as a software developer.
+I've also had the pleasure of doing work for companies and brands such as University of North Carolina at Chapel Hill, the Carolina Hurricanes and !deation.

-I designed and built this site to house writings about building an online community, making products, online business, and being a family man.
+I designed and built this site to house writings about being a family man, building products and just cool stuff that I'm interested in.

 ## Connect with me

-You can find me having conversations in 140 characters as [@hellomichaellee on Twitter](https://twitter.com/michaelsoolee), sharing my knowledge of front-end development on [CodePen](http://codepen.io/michaellee), helping others level up their programming skills on [CodeHive](https://www.codehive.io/michaellee), sharing my thoughts and experiences on [this site](http://michaellee.co/writings/) you're on right now and flexing my design chops at [Dribbble](https://dribbble.com/michaellee).
+You can find me having conversations in 140 characters as [@michaelsoolee on Twitter](https://twitter.com/michaelsoolee), sharing my knowledge of front-end development on [CodePen](http://codepen.io/michaellee), helping others level up their programming skills on [CodeHive](https://www.codehive.io/michaellee), sharing my thoughts and experiences on [this site](http://michaellee.co/writings/) you're on right now and flexing my design chops at [Dribbble](https://dribbble.com/michaellee).

 Rather connect with me via email?
-[Click here](mailto:hellomichaellee@gmail.com?Subject=Hello%20Michael!) and say hello!
+[Click here](mailto:michaelsoolee@gmail.com?Subject=Hello%20Michael!) and say hello!

 ## Colophon